maxwell-k/LumoSQL/benchmarking/README.md

 The full test suite for the benchmarking code consists of:

-1. unit tests and
+1. Unit tests and
-2. integration tests
+2. Integration tests

 If all dependencies are installed, `yarn test` will run both the unit and integration tests.